 Talking to Kids About Sex

-Even from a young age, children are exposed to a lot of messages about gender, relationships and sexuality through the internet and the media.
-Not all children have the opportunity to discuss these with trusted adults to help in understanding these messages.
+Even from a young age, children are exposed to a lot of messages about gender, relationships and sexuality through friends, family, social interactions, the internet, and the media.

 Children will ask questions for many different reasons: